open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authentticity.md

 The domain owner publishes a DNS record containing a public key to verify digital signatures.
 All outgoing e-mails from that domain are then signed with the according private key.
 The signature that is used to sign those message usually consists out of the hashed body and the `From` header.
 Other headers can be used as well.
 This way if the signed parts of the message are somewhat altered then the digital signature won't be valid anymore, hence the DKIM authentication will fail.

 The digital signatures are added as `DKIM-Signature` headers to the e-mail.
-Every time an e-mail passes through a MTA, that MTA can apply a valid signature in the name of any domain.
+Every time an e-mail passes through an MTA, that MTA can apply a valid signature in the name of any domain.
 As long as the intermediate relays do not change any of the signed parts of the message then the DKIM signature(s) remain valid.

 In order to check whether a domain has a DKIM signature the `dig` command can be used: